crystax/android-crew/README.md

 Update crew repository information; this command never installs any formula, just updates information about available formulas.

-Upon execution the command will show information about new formulas added to the Crystax NDK repository, and about new versions of the releases in the existing formulas if any.
+Upon execution the command will show information about new versions of the crew utilitites if any, about new formulas added to the Crystax NDK repository, and about new versions of the releases in the existing formulas if any.

 Example:

     $ crew update
+    new utilities versions:
+      ruby: 2.2.2:2, 2.2.3:1
+      curl: 7.42.0:2

     new formulas:
-            libjpeg: 8d
+      libjpeg: 8d:1
-            ffmped:  2.5.3, 3.0.0
+      ffmped:  2.5.3:3, 3.0.0:1

     new versions:
-            boost: 2.0.0
+      boost: 2.0.0:1
-            icu:   54.2, 55.0
+      icu:   54.2:2, 55.0:1

 ### upgrade